NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.3.Chapter/chp_3_exercises/README.md

 Adding 1 yields a number between 1 and 100, including both.

 	1. Make a basic "guessing the number" program

 	2. Compile and run this program.

-	3. Modify the program to prompt the user, then use a Scanner to read a line of user input.
-Compile and test the program.

-	4. Read the user input as an integer and display the result.
-Again, compile and test.

-	5. Compute and display the diference between the user's guess and the number that was generated.
+	3. Compute and display the diference between the user's guess and the number that was generated.

 Use "printf" to display your resaults!